pfunzowalter/astro-pipeline-tutorial/docs/README.md

 Image source: [SARAO SDP+Pipeline+overview](https://skaafrica.atlassian.net/wiki/spaces/ESDKB/pages/338723406/SDP+pipelines+overview)

 ## Observation details
-Before starting the calibration process, it is recommended -if not necessary- to get some basic information about the data set.
-General information about the MeerKat observations can be accessed from the SARAO archive but here you would like to check some basic infomation about the dataset such as the antennas, correlations and fields that are available.
-This is crucial because the processMeerKAT pipeline configuration uses the M059 antenna as the reference by default.
-If M059 is not present in your dataset, you will need to select a different reference antenna.
-You would also need to know the Target, and Calibrator and double check with the processMeerKAT if all is good.
-For some reasons mentinoned in the upcoming tutorial you may have to manually update the pipeline config file.
+Before launching into the calibration process, it's crucial to understand the foundational details of your Measurement Set (MS).
+While the processMeerKAT pipeline is designed to automate many steps, manually verifying the observation parameters is highly recommended, and sometimes necessary, to ensure a successful calibration.

+1. Data Access and Preliminary Information
+General information regarding your MeerKAT observations, such as scheduling and overall configuration, can be accessed through the SARAO Archive.
+However, for calibration purposes, we need to extract specific details directly from the MS itself.

+2. Crucial Dataset Details to Verify
+The following information is vital for correctly configuring the processMeerKAT pipeline and addressing potential issues:

+    - Antennas Present:
+    Why it Matters: The pipeline requires a reference antenna for phase calibration.
+By default, processMeerKAT is often configured to use M059.

+    Action: You must verify which antennas are present in your specific dataset.
+If M059 is not included, you must manually select and specify a different, functioning antenna as the reference in the pipeline configuration file.

+    - Correlations Available
+    Why it Matters: You need to confirm the presence and type of correlations recorded (e.g., XX, YY, XY, YX).
+This ensures the correct polarization calibration can be applied.

+    - Observed Fields (Target and Calibrators)
+    Why it Matters: You must clearly identify and confirm the Target Field(s), the Primary/Phase Calibrator, and the Flux Calibrator.

+    Action: Double-check this list against the fields the processMeerKAT pipeline detects automatically.
+Discrepancies may indicate a metadata issue in the MS or an error in your expected observation list.

+3. The Need for Manual Configuration
+While processMeerKAT generates a configuration file based on the MS (which is a good starting point), you may need to manually update it.
+This is typically required when:
+The default reference antenna (M059) is missing (as mentioned above).
+You need to exclude flagged antennas or corrupted fields.

+Specific tutorial steps (mentioned later) require non-default calibration settings.

+Knowing the dataset specifics allows you to troubleshoot confidently and manually override the pipeline's defaults when the situation demands it.

 ## Lets Inspect the data with CASA interactively on ilifu
 1. Log in to slurm-ilifu: